You power on your work computer on a Monday morning. A fresh cup of coffee is beside you. You’re ready to win the day.

 - It gives everyone on the team a chance to build a stronger relationship and bond over similar tasks

 5 Make it a habit to end with a recap (and write it down in the agenda)

-How do you wrap up the meeting notes?
+How do you wrap up the meeting notes in a structured and organized way?
 You end with a meeting recap.

 At the end of the notes, to do this, include a short and sweet summary of the essential points that were discussed.
 Doing so will give anyone who is giving the notes a quick scan of the highlights and the most top-of-mind action items.

 In addition to including the key points and action items, the recap can also give insights to any references the attendees may need to complete the tasks they were given and remind attendees of deadlines or when the next meeting will be held.